Thursday, 12 May 2016

 This painting offered an opportunity for a lot of practice in leaf painting!
 It is available as mounted painting (not framed £25 13x17ins).

-This is a French thistle, collected and drawn whilst on a painting holiday, when I was learning a totally different style.
+This is a French thistle, collected and drawn whilst on a painting holiday, when I was learning a totally different style of painting.
 I completed the painting on my return; it was those wonderful Fibonacci patterns around the flower and seedheads that fascinated me.
-A member of the family has this painting.
-I painted another in a completely wet on wet, loose style. (see Gallery of experimental work).
+This has been sold but I have used the design to embroider a cushion, which can be seen on my sales page.
+It is available as a small card.

 I painted this double fungi, collected locally at the same time as the Bonnet Cap Mushrooms.
 This now belongs to a friend.
 Here I was trying to achieve a lighter touch with less dense paint.